EleisonC/FLASK-API/README.md

 3. Creating, reading, updating and deleting of recipes

 #### To test the application and get it running, do the following:
-1. Create the virtual environment and activate it
+1. Create the virtual environment and activate
  ```
  $ mkvirtualenv my_project
  $ workon my_project